 Meaning - Puente is Spanish for "bridge".
 Our motto is "building bridges to higher education".

-The Puente program's mission is to increase the number of students who enroll into four-year colleges and universities, earn their degrees, and return to the community as leaders of future generations.
+The Puente program's mission is to increase the number of students who enroll in four-year colleges and universities, earn their degrees, and return to the community as leaders of future generations.

 How it Works

-- The Puente program is a four-year program that takes place during the four years in high school at Marshall.
+The Puente program is a four-year program that takes place during the four years in high school.

 - During the first two years (9th and 10th grade), Puentistas have the same English teacher.
 Writing is an essential part of the Puente English program.